-THE IMPORTANCE OF SUPPORT Support is available in many ways, including one-onone or support groups.
+THE IMPORTANCE OF SUPPORT Support is available in many ways, including one-on-one or support groups.
 It is important to have people in your life who understand what it's like to have alopecia areata.
 NAAF has support groups throughout the world and many meet virtually.
-Support groups allow you to share your thoughts and feelings with others living with alopecia areata.
+Attending one may help you see how they can help you.
+Support groups allow you to share your thoughts and feelings with people who can validate them.
 These types of groups work for many people because they normalize the condition.
 The participants offer acceptance and understanding because they know what it's like to live with hair loss caused by alopecia areata.
 The others in the group can be good sources of advice, such as where to shop for wigs, how to find a good doctor, and more.
-They may also offer more hands-on things, teaching you how to put on a wig, wear a scarf, or even offer to take you to the doctor.
+They may also offer more handson things, teaching you how to put on a wig, wear a scarf, or even offer to take you to the doctor.
 However, not everyone likes being in a group.
 If you are uncomfortable with groups, one-on-one support can also be helpful.
 You can meet people at your doctor's office or through a support group first, chatting on your own later.
-You can also contact one of NAAF's telephone support volunteers for a conversation.
-HOW TO IDENTIFY IF YOU NEED COUNSELING TOO Having a chronic disease can be traumatic.
+You can also contact one of NAAF's telephone support volunteers for a conversation. ۲ HOW TO IDENTIFY IF YOU NEED COUNSELING TOO Having a chronic disease can be traumatic.
 Many people with alopecia areata have a confusing set of emotions, ranging from loss to anger.
 Seeking help from a mental health care professional may help you understand your feelings of grief, worry, isolation, stress, or other emotions you experience.
 Mental health professionals can teach you tools to use when negative or confusing feelings surface.
 In addition, you can learn how to prevent them from surfacing in the first place.
 How can you tell if you need counseling?
 Think about how intensely alopecia areata affects your life.
 Other signs might be if you're feeling overwhelmed or limiting how much you participate in things you used to do.
 Counseling gives you more time to focus on your own specific experiences in a safe and confidential environment.
 You might be more comfortable sharing issues here instead of in front of a group. www.naaf.org